-The following discussion refers to the financial results of Helbiz, Inc., for the years ended December 31, 2021, December 31, 2020.
+The following discussion refers to the financial results of Helbiz, Inc., for the years ended December 31, 2021, December 31, 2020 and for the three-month period ended March 31, 2022.
 For purposes of this following discussion the terms "we", 'our" or "us" or "the Company" and similar references refers to Helbiz and its affiliates.
 Except for per share data and as otherwise indicated, all dollar amounts set out herein are in thousands.